How workforces can thrive working from home, even during a pandemic

 FlexJobs recognizes SAIC as one of the best employers for remote work in the country.
 We have made working from home easier for years — well before the pandemic.
 Here are three keys we think employers need to adopt to make remote work successful during and after the pandemic.

 With miles — not feet — now separating team members, team leaders and project managers must take deliberate action to manage human capital, such as regular check-ins, just to affirm an employee’s emotions.
+It is important to make sure employees understand the company is there for them to provide resources to help them cope with the stresses related to the pandemic.

 At SAIC, to empower our employees, we launched the Coronavirus Coping Corner, an internal resource our cognitive performance coaches created to provide various coping mechanisms to skillfully approach stress management, attention management, sleep optimization, and cognitive restructuring.